awsdocs/aws-server-migration-service-user-guide/doc_source/VMware.md

 This topic describes the steps for setting up AWS SMS to migrate VMs from VMware to Amazon EC2\.
 This information applies only to VMs in an on\-premises VMware environment\.
 For information about migrating VMs from Hyper\-V, see [Installing the Server Migration Connector on Hyper\-V](HyperV.md)\.

 From a client computer system on your LAN, complete the following steps to set up the AWS Server Migration Connector in your VMware environment\.
-The following procedure assumes that you have already completed [Configure Your AWS Account Permissions](IAM_setup.md)\.
+The following procedure assumes that you have already completed [Configure AWS SMS Permissions and Roles](permissions-roles.md)\.

 **To set up the connector for a VMware environment**